 The plastic bag conundrum: why we use them and what we're doing to reduce them

-It's been a while since we talked what we're doing to reduce our plastic use at Crop Drop.
-It still remains a very tricky area because we're caught between two very serious issues - food waste and plastic waste.
+Plastic remains a very tricky topic for us because we're caught between two very serious issues - food waste and plastic waste.
 When it comes to food, waste is more significant than packaging in terms of climate change (according to WRAP food waste in the UK is responsible for over 20 MtCO2e whereas all packaging in the UK including non-food packaging is responsible for 17.4 MtCO2e).
 Also worth noting that although it's distressing to hear of whales washed up on beaches with 20kg of plastic in their bellies, it's important to note that the majority of our waste in the UK ends up in landfill, so aside from a bit of litter from seaside towns and waterways, your plastic will be ending up in landfill.
 This isn't to say we're off the hook - we want to keep plastic out of the ground too!

 How we currently keep waste to a minimum

 In addition to that we minimize food waste through only ordering from the farmers what we need for the customers we have.
 As a result there's very little surplus.
-When we do have left over fruit & veg we give this to our volunteers or a homeless centre called Martha House in Tottneham who we have close links with.
+When we do have left over fruit & veg we give this to our volunteers and a homeless centre called Martha House in Tottenham who we have close links with.

 Why we use plastic

-The packaging is kept to a minimum, with most fruit & veg being packed into cotton bags/sacks loose.
+The packaging is kept to a minimum, with most fruit & veg being packed loose into cotton bags or net sacks.
 However, we find that leafy greens like salad leaves, spinach and kale, don't last unless it's packed in a polythene bag.
 We've found that paper will suck the moisture out of greens and they'll end up limp and shriveled by the time they reach you and will go off quicker.
 We have tried other alternatives and unfortunately polythene bags are still the best option to store & transport greens.

 The compostible conundrum